iceddrop/iceddrop/README.md

 ### :man_technologist: About Me :
 I am a Front End Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nigeria.
-- :telescope: I'm seeking an entry-level opportunity to utilize react for a front-end role, I'm very passionate about what i do and open to learn on a job.
+- :telescope: I'm open to an entry-level opportunity to utilize react for a front-end role, I'm very passionate about what i do and open to learn on a job.

 - :seedling: I'm currently learning react.